Sikh community saves town's July Fourth fireworks display

 “Our core central beliefs are profoundly American: Racial equality; gender equality; religious tolerance,” said Gurwin Ahuja, a former Obama administration appointee involved with the campaign.

-Sikhs, who hail from India, represent the world’s fifth largest religion.
-But they are not well known to many Americans, who often mistake them for Muslims because of their turbans (few Muslims actually wear turbans, while most Sikhs do).
+Sikhs, members of a religious group that originated in India, represent the world’s fifth-largest religion.
+But they are not well known to many Americans, who often mistake them for Muslims because of their turbans.
+(Few Muslims actually wear turbans, while most Sikhs do.)

 "Daily Show" correspondent Hasan Minhaj recently spoke to a group of Sikhs about how they can distance themselves from hate crimes and when he asked why more Sikhs don't say, "Hey, I'm not Muslim," a member of the group answered: "It's not just an option for us to throw another community under the bus."

-The roughly half million Sikhs living in the U.S. have been unwitting targets of discrimination and violence since 9/11.
-A Sikh man in Arizona was one of the first hate crime victim after September 11, and the attacks have continued; from a Wisconsin temple shooting in 2012 that left six people dead, to the March murder of a Sikh man who was told to “go back to your own country.”
+The roughly half-million Sikhs living in the U.S. have been unwitting targets of discrimination and violence since 9/11.
+A Sikh man in Arizona was one of the first hate-crime victims after Sept.
+11, and the attacks have continued; from a Wisconsin temple shooting in 2012 that left six people dead, to the March murder of a Sikh man who was told to “go back to your own country.”

 Religions don’t usually launch public relations campaigns and Sikhs have tried to keep a low profile, with a culture that values selflessness, humility and community service.

 “Sikhs have been in this area over 100 years.
-We’ve been in the World Wars, the Industrial Revolution, the agricultural revolution,” said Bill Singh Nijjer, a Sikh activist in Fresno, Calif., which has one of the nation’s largest Sikh communities.
+We’ve been in the World Wars, the industrial revolution, the agricultural revolution,” said Bill Singh Nijjer, a Sikh activist in Fresno, California, which has one of the nation’s largest Sikh communities.
 “We haven’t done any outreach.
 That is probably the reason we were targeted and misidentified.”

 The leaders of the National Sikh Campaign concluded Americans were not going to understand who they are without some kind of intervention.